Updated Monday 27th April

 We are in the process of redeploying existing volunteers based on requests and demands of our services, whilst still ensuring we follow Governmental guidelines.
 We hope to be contacting our volunteers with requests from services as soon as possible.

 In the coming weeks, if there is still demand from our services for volunteers, we will be opening up a “FastTrack” recruitment process for specific roles.
+We’re updating our recruitment pages with the latest information.

 NHS Volunteer Responders